Abbottvh/LEO_Satellite_Coverage_Mapping_Software/README.md

 # LEO Satellite Coverage Mapping Software

 This project provides an intuitive way to visualize low Earth orbit (LEO) satellite coverage for any location on Earth, modeled after a potential Starlink coverage prediction tool.
 By combining Uber’s open-source H3 geospatial indexing system for hexagonal tiling with real-time orbital propagation data from Celestrak for 8,046 Starlink satellites, the program can analyze a region’s average coverage and stability within seconds.
 This implementation serves as a proof of concept for a more advanced Starlink coverage modeling platform.
+Specifically, one that could ultimately serve as an internal tool to help identify and prioritize developing markets where expanded connectivity would have the greatest impact.

 ---